A guide on where to eat in Cordoba, Southern Spain and where to eat typical food from Cordoba, Andalusia

 Located just a few minutes’ walk from the Mezquita in Cordoba’s Jewish Quarter, Maridame will take you back to Abd al-Rahman I. Focusing on traditional dishes of the region, Maridame’s menu features dishes that even the pickiest of eaters will like.

-With a small but delicious menu, you can expect that everything Entre Olivos does is done right.
-With both indoor and outdoor seating, Entre Olivos is an excellent choice for lunch in the centre of Cordoba.
+With a small but delicious menu, you can expect that everything Regaderas does is done right.
+With both indoor and outdoor seating, Regaderas is an excellent choice for lunch in the center of Cordoba.

 Bodegas Mezquita Cruz del Rastro – Plaza de La Cruz del Rastro 2

 Serving up traditional Andalucian quality cuisine using only the freshest local produce, Bodegas Mezquita Cruz del Rastro offers a set lunch menu for 14.85€.

 There are plenty of options to select from, including popular dishes like beer-battered aubergines (a fabulous variation of fried eggplants) with Pedro Ximénez wine, slow-cooked Cordoban-style oxtail stew, and a dessert pastry with orange, olive oil, sugar, and cinnamon making it one of the best places to eat in Cordoba, Spain.

 Vaquena Burger – Calle de la Virgen del Perpetuo Socorro 2